Cognitive Behavioural Therapy

 Tranceform’s Cognitive Behavioural Therapy Course

-Our CBT course is organised as a complete ‘system’ during which you will learn and develop a range of understandings about your current beliefs, create new and more effective coping mechanisms and acquire a comprehensive suite of skills for going forward in life free from mental obstacles.
+Our CBT course is organised as a complete ‘system’ during which you will learn and develop a range of understandings about your current beliefs, create new and more effective coping skills and acquire a comprehensive suite of strategies for going forward in life free from mental obstacles.

-How Many Sessions of CBT Will I Need?
+How Many Sessions of Cognitive Behavioural Therapy Will I Need?

 As a guide, people will generally attend Cognitive Behavioural Therapy for anywhere from 10 to 30 sessions, and in some extreme cases, longer than this, but our course has a very defined ‘pathway’ that is designed to help you achieve excellent results as quickly and effectively as possible.